 - A student who was part of top Three teams in the previous infographic competitions is not allowed to participate.

-- The participant should have any official document evidencing that he/she is current student
+- The participant must submit relevant official document evidencing that he/she is current student.

-- Only one static infographic entry per person is allowed.
+- In submission, only one static infographic per individual is allowed.

-- Static infographic entries should be in the format of either PDF or image-minimum resolution must be 640 pixels wide, and 3000 pixels tall maximum.
+- Static infographic must be in the format of either PDF or image-minimum resolution must be 640 pixels wide, and 3000 pixels tall maximum.
 Maximum file size is 4MBs.

 - A short description (200-300 words) of the infographic with the entry is required.

-- By entering the competition, the entrant agrees to grant permission to NISR to use and reproduce their work, with appropriate acknowledgement.
+- By entering the competition, the entrants agree to grant permission to NISR to use and reproduce their work, with appropriate acknowledgement.

-- Registration and submission of final work will be happened only through NISR website.
+- Registration and submission of final will be happened only through NISR website.